dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

 cd jekyll-klise
 ```

-after then, we need to install the themes gem dependencies while in the same directory by this command:
+after then, we need to install the theme's gem dependencies while in the same directory by this command:

 ```bash
 bundle install